-- Quality of publication outlets (e.g. impact data, top journals for that area) - Evidence that publications were obtained fairly consistently throughout the years leading up to promotion (or that breaks in publications are easily explained by the nature of the research) - Evidence that candidate is the intellectual leader of a major part of the research (e.g., order of authorship, coauthoring with graduate students) - Presentation at professional meetings - Success in obtaining external funding from competitive sources as appropriate to the area of study.
-Acceptable funding agencies include, but are not limited to, federal agencies, state agencies and private foundations.
+- Quality of publication outlets (e.g., impact data, top journals for that area) - Research-based papers in recognized peer-reviewed scientific journals that are reflective of a clear program of research - Evidence that publications were obtained consistently throughout the years leading up to promotion (or that breaks in publications are easily explained by the nature of the research) - Evidence that candidate is the intellectual leader of a major part of the research (e.g., order of authorship, coauthoring with graduate students) - Presentation at professional meetings - Demonstration of contributions as an intellectual leader in the writing of competitive external contract or grant proposals to support the candidate's specialty research area.
+Acceptable funding agencies include, but are not limited to, federal agencies, state agencies, industry, and private foundations.